Delemangi/synthra/docs/DOCUMENTATION.md

 The Docker Compose configurations also expose some volumes: the backend application exposes a volume for the uploaded files and the database exposes a volume for its files.
 This is to ensure that, even if the containers are removed or turned off, the data will be persisted and no state will be lost.

+You may spin up any of these Docker Compose configurations using `docker compose up -d`, provided that you have Docker (Desktop) up and running.
+By default, it takes `docker-compose.yaml` from the current working directory, but you can override the Docker Compose configuration file using the `-f` flag, as such: `docker compose up -f docker-compose.prod.yaml -d`.
+You may also take a look at the logs of the spun up containers using `docker compose logs -f`.

 ## Environment Variables

 Here are the environment variables used by the project, as well as the default assigned values to them (as per the `.env.schema` file, which contains these default values):